jesstierney/pliocene-da/input_data/proxy_records/Contents.md

 * proxyData.m
     This class contains the code used to format the raw proxy records in preparation for assimilation.
 The main task involved is time-averaging the raw proxy data in the assimilation time slices.
 You can edit the class properties to change the time-averaging used for the assimilation.
 See the class help text for more details.
 To format the proxy data, run the `proxyData.organize` method.
 See its help section for additional details.

-* formatted_proxies.nc
+* proxies.nc
     This NetCDF file contains the formatted proxy data.
 The proxy data has been time averaged to the time slices used for assimilation.

-This is the data file used as input to the DASH toolbox
+* proxiesPlioVar.nc
+    This NetCDF file contains formatted proxy data for sites that meet the PlioVar criteria for being representative of the KM5c interglacial.
+The proxy data has been time averaged to the time slices used for assimilation.